nadolualex/Plants-vs-Zombies/README.md

 ### 1. Game Elements
 - Diamonds and hexagons: Representing defenders and attackers, respectively.
-- Stars: Projectiles launched by diamonds to fend off hexagons.
+- Stars: Projectiles launched by diamonds to fend off hexagons. **(Note: Stars only shoot when a hexagon of the same color spawns on the line.)**
 - Squares: Displaying the remaining lives of the player.

 ### 2. Drag and Drop Functionality